Nantes is an innovative & arty city on the banks of the River Loire.

 To make the most of the many amenities the airport provides, we recommend getting to the airport at least 2 hours before your flight to Nantes.
 You could even pre-book access to our Express Lane, which enables passengers to pass through the security area more quickly, so you have more time to explore.

 We’ve got lots of shops inside the terminal – great if you’ve forgotten any holiday essentials or want something new for your trip.
-Dixons Travel has any last-minute electricals or head to Boots for anything health and beauty related.
-There is an abundance of fashion stores and World Duty Free has all your favourite brands at discount prices.
+InMotion has any last-minute electicals or head to Boots for anything health and beauty related.
+There's a selection of fashion stores and World Duty Free has all your favourite brands at discount prices.
+Head to Rituals for an extensive collection of luxurious yet affordable products for body and home.

 Once you’ve browsed the shops, why not grab some food from one of our bars, cafés or restaurants?
-If you’ve got the time, we’ve got a plethora of restaurants where you can choose to have a sit-down meal like All Bar One and Factory Bar and Kitchen.
-There are also coffee shops, like Caffé Ritazza and Costa for you to grab a hot drink and a pastry.
-Fast food lovers will be pleased to hear we have a Burger King too, or if you want something healthier then Pret a Manger is a good option.
+If you’ve got the time, we’ve got a plethora of restaurants where you can choose to have a sit-down meal like Factory Bar and Kitchen.
+There are also coffee shops, like Costa for you to grab a hot drink and a pastry.

 To find out about our other services, head to our terminal facilities page.